Keeping batteries out of landfill

 There are options for disposing of loose batteries free of charge below, and more information on other options for recycling e-waste items.

-The Nelson Environment Centre which is located next to the Waste Recovery Centre accepts electronic items for recycling and recovery, including batteries.
+The Nelson Environment Centre which is located next to the Waste Recovery Centre accepts electronic items for recycling and recovery, including batteries (a small charge usually applies).

 There is also a free e-cycling service available through a national TechCollectNZ pilot programme for personal and small business electronic items which can be dropped off at Noel Leeming in Nelson.
 For more information go to: nelson.govt.nz/e-waste-recycling